-When it comes to saving money for your future home, most people focus on the down payment.
+When saving money for your future home, most people focus on the down payment.
 But what about closing costs?
-These additional fees can end up being costly for people who don’t realize they are due when their home closes.
+These additional fees can be costly for people who don’t realize they are due when their home closes.

-Ensure you plan accordingly by understanding how much those fees will be at every stage of the process, especially if several parties are involved, like co-owners or rental property owners.
+Ensure you plan accordingly by understanding how much those fees will be at every process stage, especially if several parties are involved, like co-owners or rental property owners.

-Let’s take a look at what you need to know about closing costs when buying a home.
+Let’s look at what you need to know about closing costs when buying a home.

 What Are Closing Costs?

 Closing costs are fees you pay when purchasing a new home.
-For many people, a new home also means taking out a new mortgage, which incurs costs of its own.
+For many, a new home also means taking out a new mortgage, which incurs costs.

 For instance, title insurance and agent commissions fall into this category.
-The buyer will pay most closing expenses in the process of buying or refinancing a home.
+The buyer will pay most closing expenses when buying or refinancing a home.
 However, sellers may also incur some costs.

-Typical examples would be real estate taxes on top of permitting fees that cover local authorities’ application requirements.
+Typical examples include real estate taxes and permitting fees covering local authorities’ application requirements.

 How Much Are Closing Costs?

 The closing costs vary by lender, and according to recent research, the average closing cost is about 2-5% of the borrowed amount.
-This amount will vary for several reasons, such as the cost of the home purchased, the amount of the down payment, necessary closing costs, and the legal fees.
+This amount will vary for several reasons, such as the cost of the purchased home, the down payment amount, necessary closing costs, and legal fees.

 How To Calculate Closing Costs?